p4lang/p4-constraints/docs/language-specification.md

 ```p4
 ipv4.valid == 0 && ipv6.valid == 0
 ```
-to ask that both valid bits be unset.
+if we intended to express that both valid bits must be unset.

 [associativity]: https://en.wikipedia.org/wiki/Operator_associativity